926th Wing: Need for reserve troop carrier groups

 After May 1959, the reserve flying force consisted of 45 troop carrier squadrons assigned to 15 troop carrier wings.
+(Note: There were an additional four rescue squadrons not assigned to the wings.
+Cantwell, p.
+156.)
 The squadrons were not all located with their parent wings, but were spread over thirty-five USAF, U.S. Navy and civilian airfields under what was called the Detached Squadron Concept.
 The concept offered several advantages.
 Communities were more likely to accept the smaller squadrons than the large wings and the location of separate squadrons in smaller population centers would facilitate recruiting and manning.
 However, under this concept, all support organizations were located with the wing headquarters.
 Although this was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 To resolve this, at the start of 1962, Continental Air Command, (ConAC) determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.

 Activation of the 926th Troop Carrier Group

-As a result, the 926th Troop Carrier Group (926 TCG) was established at Naval Air Station New Orleans, Louisiana on 17 January 1963 as the headquarters for the 706th Troop Carrier Squadron, which had been stationed there since May 1961.
-Along with group headquarters, a Combat Support Squadron, Materiel Squadron and a Tactical Infirmary were organized to support the 68th.
+As a result, the 926th Troop Carrier Group was activated at Naval Air Station New Orleans, Louisiana on 17 January 1963 as the headquarters for the 706th Troop Carrier Squadron, which had been stationed there since May 1961.
+Along with group headquarters, a combat support squadron, materiel squadron and a tactical infirmary were organized to support the 68th.

 If mobilized, the group was gained by Tactical Air Command (TAC), which was also responsible for its training.
 Its mission was to organize, recruit and train Air Force reservists in the tactical airlift of airborne forces, their equipment and supplies and delivery of these forces and materials by airdrop, landing or cargo extraction systems.

-In 1967, the unit designation was changed to the 926th Tactical Airlift Group (926 TAG), reflecting broader airlift capabilities to include transporting equipment and supplies for deployments worldwide.
+In 1967, the unit designation was changed to the 926th Tactical Airlift Group, reflecting broader airlift capabilities to include transporting equipment and supplies for deployments worldwide.

-In 1969, the 926th experienced another conversion as transitioned to the Lockheed C-130 Hercules.
+In 1969, the 926th experienced another conversion as it transitioned to the Lockheed C-130 Hercules.
 In October 1972, members of the 926th flew two C-130 aircraft into South Vietnam as part of the USAF-wide program designed to provide the South Vietnamese with increased cargo capability before the Vietnam War came to an end.

-In 1975, with the divestment of all C-130 tactical airlift aircraft from TAC, the gaining command for the 926 TAG was changed to the Military Airlift Command (MAC).
+In 1975, with the divestment of all C-130 tactical airlift aircraft from TAC, the gaining command for the 926 TAG was changed to the Military Airlift Command.